core-wg/etch/draft-vanderstok-core-etch-latest.md

-This specification defines the new Constrained Application Protocol (CoAP) {{-coap}} methods, FETCH, PATCH and iPATCH, which are used to access parts of a resource.
+This specification defines the new Constrained Application Protocol (CoAP) {{-coap}} methods, FETCH, PATCH and iPATCH, which are used to access and update parts of a resource.

 ## FETCH {#intro-fetch}